DHC: Complaints Policy

 the findings of an investigation prior to a final decision being made.

-11.0 C
+11.0 Compensation

 Please refer to DHC’s compensation policy for guidance.
+We are committed to offering

 compensation where we fail to provide a quality service.
 Our compensation policy is in

-Complaint Handling Code and compensation
+line with the Housing Ombudsman’s Complaint Handling Code and compensation

 DHC reserves the right not to investigate complaints if they have reason to believe that a

+complainant is acting unreasonably.
 Please refer to DHC’s Unreasonable Behaviour

 policy for details.
-The policy works in conjunction with
+The policy works in conjunction with DHC’s Complaints Policy and all

 acts of harassment, bullying and intimidation will be logged and investigated by the